Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-flip-cards.md

 }
 ```

-As mentioned, this is our main container for the flip card and contains the width and height for the background.
+This is our main container for the flip card and contains the width and height for the background.
 We say `perspective: 1000px`, making it a cool 3d animation!

 > Try and remove the perspective in code to see what happens